China

 Red represents the revolution, signifying that the political power of China was achieved through bloodshed

-The four small stars represent the ethnic groups of China
+The four small stars represent

-The large star represents the Communist Party and all of the small stars are pointing to the core of the leadership
+The large star represents the Communist Party and all of the small stars

-The yellow color of the stars represents the great cause of socialism with a bright future
+The yellow color of the stars represents the great cause of socialism

-The flag-staff being white suggests flawless purity and loftiness.
+The flag-staff being white suggests flawless purity and loftiness

 China's Capital: Beging